There are no hard rules for this sort of thing, but here are some guidelines:

 Not now, but email us and we can probably figure something out.

-Capsul runs on a server named Baikal which Cyberia built from scratch & mailed to a datacenter in Georgia called CyberWurx.
-CyberWurx staff installed it for us in a rack space that Cyberia pays for.
+Capsul runs on a server named Rathouse which Forest and Jes bought on eBay & mailed to a datacenter in Georgia called CyberWurx.
+CyberWurx staff installed it for us in a rack space that we pay for.

 Yep, see our support page.